 Based on the example above, the domain is clearly a very general concept that draws on three important social factors in code selection: participants, setting and topic.
 It is useful for making general generalizations about any language community.
 Using information about the domains of use in a community, it is possible to draw a very simple model that summarizes the norms of linguistic usage for the community.
 This is often particularly useful for bilingual and multilingual language communities.
 The domain-based approach therefore only allows one language selection per domain, namely the language that is used most frequently in this domain.
 Of course, there can be more than one language in each domain.
-Different people can use different languages in the same domain.
-The same person can use different languages in the same domain for different reasons (such as who they are talking to).
+Different people can use different languages in the same domain for different reasons (such as who they are talking to).

-2.4 Diglossia
+2.2 Diglossia